lukemorton/lukemorton.co.uk/posts/2013-11-14-more-methods-more-problems.md

 problems".

- - Methods have a single responsibility, having multiple methods per object means the object is not single responsibility
+ - Methods have a single responsibility, having multiple methods per class means the class does not have a single responsibility
  - Methods may share logic with related methods but they will also have independent logic – coupling related methods is